The Cost of Downtime: What Your SLA Budget Actually Looks Like in Dollars

 4. Reputation damage

-- Increased customer churn in the weeks following an outage
+- Increased customer churn in the 2-4 weeks following a major outage

 5. SEO impact

 Uptime directly affects SEO.
-A site that is down for 2 hours during a major Googlebot crawl session can lose indexed pages and ranking positions that take weeks or months to recover.
+A site that is down for 2 hours during a major Googlebot crawl session can lose indexed pages and ranking positions that take months to recover.
+I have personally watched a site drop from position 3 to position 11 after a weekend outage that coincided with a crawl spike.

 6. SLA penalties